Porto to Braga: The Perfect Day Trip Itinerary

-Travelling from Porto to Braga is fairly easy, due to the well-established road between the two biggest Portuguese cities.
+Wondering how to get to Braga from Porto?!
+Well, travelling from Porto to Braga is fairly easy, due to the well-established road between the two biggest Portuguese cities.
 You can choose to travel from Porto to Braga by train or bus, depending on your preferences.

 Travelling from Porto to Braga by Train

 Travelling from Porto to Braga by train is the cheapest and one of the most convenient travel options in the northern part of Portugal.
 You can get a direct train from Porto Campanhã train station or Porto São Bento train station.
-However, if you would like to check out Portugal’s most beautiful train station you should go to Porto São Bento train station.
+However, if you would like to check out Portugal’s most beautiful train station you should go to Porto Sao Bento train station.
 It is exactly in the city center and is covered with thousands of blue hand-painted tiles.
 So go check it out!

 The ticket costs 3.25 EUR and the ride to Braga takes around an hour, which is quite fast.
 In addition to that, you will be able to enjoy the beautiful countryside of Portugal with its lush green fields.